AlexanderRajan/RajanBlog/_posts/2020-08-00-Motor-chapter.md

    These are what most people think of when they think “muscle.”
    AKA "voluntary muscle" because they are the muscles that move when you choose to make a movement.
 They are voluntarily contracted (and in reflexes) to move your body by moving your skeleton.
-   Skeletal muscles are composed of
+   There are two types of skeletal muscles: fast and slow twitch fibers.
 * Cardiac muscle

    Can be thought of as a hybrid between skeletal muscles and smooth muscles, in that they are structured like skeletal muscles (striated muscles) but not under conscious control.